We showed you 10 things you didn’t know your slow cooker could do, and now we have 11 more!

 - Shape your loaf into a round or a loaf depending on the size of your slow cooker and/or what kind of loaf you’d like to make.
 Set the shaped dough on a square of baking paper.

-- Lift the loaf by the paper and set it in the middle of the slow cooker.
+- Using the baking paper, lift the loaf and set it in the middle of the slow cooker.
 Try to flatten the paper as much as possible against the sides of the slow cooker to prevent it from getting caught in the bread as it rises.
 Cover with lid.

 - Turn on your slow cooker to the highest heat setting (or quickest time setting).